Policy analysis

 Policy analysis or public policy analysis is a technique used in the public administration sub-field of political science to enable civil servants, nonprofit organizations, and others to examine and evaluate the available options to implement the goals of laws and elected officials.
-People who regularly use policy analysis skills and techniques on the job, particularly those who use it as a major part of their job duties are generally known by the title policy analyst.
+People who regularly use policy analysis in their work, particularly those who use it as a major part of their job duties are generally known by the title policy analyst.
 The process is also used in the administration of large organizations with complex policies.
 It has been defined as the process of "determining which of various policies will achieve a given set of goals in light of the relations between the policies and the goals."

 Policy analysis can be divided into two major fields: